-Use the resources below to develop your understanding of the English phonetic code, which we call 'phonics'.
+Use the resources linked to develop your understanding of the English phonetic code, which we call 'phonics'.

 Don't forget every year we offer a series of parent workshops on reading and phonics...look out for our next workshop in the school newsletters.

-Download our Phonic Subject Knowledge booklet for Parents/carers from the panel on the side of this page [if printed double sided it folds to create a handy booklet!] and hear how to pronounce each of the 44 phonemes by clicking here:
+Download our Phonic Subject Knowledge booklet for Parents/carers [if printed double sided it folds to create a handy booklet!] and hear how to pronounce each of the 44 phonemes by clicking here.